Black Hat SEO Practices

 Black Hat Methods

-Keyword stuffing is probably the most common technique, it includes adding text/copy the color of the background, hidden on layers, or via an invisibile div.
+Keyword Stuffing: This is probably the most common technique, it includes adding text/copy the color of the background, hidden on layers, or via an invisibile div tag.

-Link farms are groups of pages and sites that continuously link to each other to increase rankings.
-They're known by the legit SEO & SEM companies as "Mutual Admiration Societies."
+Link Farms: Groups of pages and sites that continuously link to each other to increase rankings.
+They're known by the legitimate SEO & SEM companies as "Mutual Admiration Societies."

-Spam blogs sole purpose is to try and convince you to buy an affiliate product.
+Spam Blogs: Their sole purpose is to try and convince you to buy an affiliate product.
 They look like real blogs with news, information, reviews etc., but are completely fake.
 Common ones are for products such as diet aids (Acai) and "moms-working-from-home" get rich schemes.

 Grey Hat Methods

 While not exactly illegal practices, you are still running the risk of having your business website penalize or banned.
 The most common example would be a higher keyword usage then normal on a site.
 Major companies (or their marketing companies) have been caught using Black Hat methods including JC Penny, BMW and Ricoh.

 SEO Squatting: Buying up expired domains that are relevant to your keywords and then adding a few pages of content with links to your main site.